luphysics/PyMODA/docs/developer-guide.md

 > **Note:** If absolutely necessary, hooks can be skipped by adding `--no-verify` to the `git commit` command.

 > **Tip:** If `pre-commit` is not a valid command after installing, try `python -m pre-commit` instead.

-## Preparing to run

-When the code is downloaded and Python is installed, you'll need to install the dependencies.

-Open a terminal in the `PyMODA` folder and run `python packages/install.py`.
-When prompted, you will then need to press the `Enter` key to proceed.

-> :warning: For security reasons, do not run this command with elevated permissions.

-## Running PyMODA

-To start PyMODA, run `python src/main.py` in the `PyMODA` folder.

-> **Note:** Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](/docs/developer-guide.md#command-line-arguments)).

 ## Command-line arguments